bsi-software/ScoutJooq/README.md

 ## Post Generation Tasks

 All config.properties files need to be updated with proper security keys.
 These can be generated with the appropriate scout utilities

+## Changing from Postgres to other Database

+There are several tasks to be performed:

+1. Change the JOOQ Dialect and related items in the database project.
+2. Import an appropriate driver in the database project pom.
+3. Change config.properties files to use the correct jdbc string and driver name